ecrz00/pico_vl53l0x/README.md

 In order to make compatible Windows with some commands, is required to create a Linux environment.
 For this guide, WSL will be used.
 Is recommended that, if any issue appears during the steps, check the [Commmon issues](#commond-issues) section
 1. Open PowerShell and run `wsl --install`.
 Once the installation has finished, restart the computer.
 2. Open WSL, create and add a password to a default Unix user account.
-3. It is recommended to use `sudo apt update && sudo apt upgrade` with the Ubuntu terminal.
+3. It is recommended to use

+   `$ sudo apt update && sudo apt upgrade`

+   with the Ubuntu terminal.

 Now, the PicoSDK will be installed:
 1. Install the tool chain for ARM Cortex M series, with the WSL terminal do:

-   `sudo apt install gcc-arm-none-eabi`
+   `$ sudo apt install gcc-arm-none-eabi`

    Verify the installation with

-   `arm-none-eabi-gcc --version`
+   `$ arm-none-eabi-gcc --version`

 2. Install the packages to compile the PicoSDK:

-   `sudo apt install build-essential git cmake gtkterm`
+   `$ sudo apt install build-essential git cmake gtkterm`

 3. Create a directory where all the files will be located.
 Do: